-Having been named “The World’s Most Visited City” for four consecutive years, the Thai capital has it all from bustling streets and savoury street delicacies to exquisite temples, to name but a few.
+Having been named “The World’s Most Visited City” several years in a row, the Thai capital has it all, from bustling streets and savoury street delicacies to exquisite temples, to name but a few.
 In the past couple of years, Bangkok has also captivated photographers hailing from around the globe to capture the unique essence and architecture that Bangkok has to offer.

 We have compiled five lesser-known zones that aren’t your average tourist destinations in the tuk-tuk city.
 Side note, a drone will really come in handy.
 Side-side note, these places are not only picturesque but also have a historic background to get closer to Thailand’s rich Buddhist history.
 Here’s to indisputably spice up your photography game!

 Locally known as Wat Samphran (วัดสามพราน), this impressive Buddhist temple was officially registered in 1985, however, the date on which it was built is unknown.
 This baby-pink masterpiece is an architectural wonder with the scaly dragon curling its body around the temple.
 It spans 80 metres in height to pay homage to the number of years the Buddha lived.
 It was originally built as a place for monks to study and meditate.

 The interior of this temple has a spiral of stairs leading to the top where you can scrub the dragon’s beard and wander inside the dragon’s belly.
 The dragon’s body forms a tunnel in the interior and this tunnel leads to the roof.
 However, some of the stairs have been deteriorated due to poor maintenance and some areas are off-limits.
 It also contains a massive Buddha statue and additional smaller statues.

 It opens at 6 am and closes doors at 6 pm every day.

 Wat Samphran, 7 92/8 Sam Phran, Sam Phran District, Nakhon Pathom 73110